nithyaramakrishnan/data-shield/install.md

   ```
   {: codeblock}

-4. Pull the image to your local machine.
+4. Pull the image to your local system.

   ```
   docker pull <region>.icr.io/ibm/datashield-installer